 TIL: How to Use Default Values in docker-compose.yml

 TIL: How to Use Default Values in docker-compose.yml Sometimes we want to use env variables in our docker-compose files like so: services: client: image: ${CI_DEPENDENCY_PROXY_GROUP_IMAGE_PREFIX}/nginx ports: - 8000:80 Here we are going to use the GitLab CI dependency proxy to pull our Nginx image, so we can speed up our pipelines but also avoid being rate limited by docker hub.
-However, when running this locally, we will need to make sure the CI_DEPENDENCY_PROXY_GROUP_IMAGE_PREFIX env variable is set. ...
+However, when running this locally, we will need to make sure the CI_DEPENDENCY_PROXY_GROUP_IMAGE_PREFIX env variable is set.
+Which just adds a bit more work, instead we can leverage some of the special syntax docker-compose provides 1, which I think it inherits from bash. ...

 Running Gitlab CI jobs in Docker using docker-compose

 Shameless plug: This is related to a EuroPython 2022 talk I am giving, My Journey Using Docker as a Development Tool.
 For most of my common dev tasks, I’ve started to rely on docker/docker compose to run commands locally.
 I have also started using vscode’s .devcontainers, to provide a consistent environment for all developers using a project.
-The main reason for this is to avoid needing to install dependencies on my host machine. ...
+The main reason for this is to avoid needing to install dependencies on my host machine.
+In theory, all I should need is a Docker daemon and a CLI (docker CLI) to interact with that Daemon.
+This also makes it far easier for any new developer to start working on my project and get set up. ...

 Building A Simple Flask App with SQLalchemy and Docker

 SQLAlchemy is an object-relational mapper (ORM), it allow us to interact with a database using Python functions and objects.
 For example, if we have a table called Cats we could retrieve every row with a command like Cats.query.all().
 The main advantage of this is that it allows us to abstract away the SQL.
-Docker 🐳 allows us to quickly bring up a database within a Docker container, this means we don’t have to set up and configure a database on our local machine. ...
+Docker 🐳 allows us to quickly bring up a database within a Docker container, this means we don’t have to set up and configure a database on our local machine.
+We can simply kill the Docker container when we are done with the database.
+In this article, I will show you how you can create a very simple RESTful API using Flask and SQLAlchemy, which will connect to a database running in a Docker container. ...

 Using Multiple Docker Containers to Setup Nginx, Flask and Postgres